 - The Company's financial results present a true and fair view, in all material respects, of the Company's financial condition and operational results and are in accordance with applicable accounting standards; - With regard to the financial records and systems of risk management and internal compliance and control of the Company: the financial records of the Company have been properly maintained in accordance with Section 286 of the Corporations Act 2001; - iii.
-The statements made above regarding the integrity of the financial statements are founded on a sound system of risk management and internal compliance and control which, in all material respects, implements the policies adopted by the Board of Directors;
+The statements made above regarding the integrity of the financial statements are founded on a sound system of risk management and internal compliance and control which, in all material respects, implements the policies adopted by the Board of Directors; - iv.

-- iv.
 The risk management and internal compliance and control systems of the Company and consolidated entity relating to financial reporting, compliance and operations objectives are operating efficiently and effectively, in all material respects; and - v.
-Subsequent to balance date, no changes or other matters have arisen that would have a material effect on the operation of risk management and internal compliance and control systems of the Company and consolidated entity.
+Subsequent to balance date, no changes or other matters have arisen that would have a material effect on the operation.